 Hawaii

-At the state level, Hawaii levies a General Excise Tax of 4% on gold and silver bullion purchases.
+Hawaii applies a General Excise Tax of 4% to gold and silver bullion at the state level.

 Idaho